tupui/batman/doc/technical_documentation/visualization.rst

 .. image:: ../fig/moment_independent-ishigami.pdf

+Using the PDF, *delta* indices are computed and with the ECDF *Kolmogorov*
-From these ECDF, some distance measures are computed.
-The *Kolmogorov-Smirnov* and the *Kuiper* distances.
-They both allow to rank the features.
+    and *Kuiper* measures are computed.
+Based on the successive bins, *Sobol'* indices are also given.
+All these measures are used to rank the parameters.

 CUSUNORO
 --------

-CUSUNORO stands for: cumulative sums of normalised reordered output[Plischke2012]_.
+CUSUNORO stands for: cumulative sums of normalized reordered output[Plischke2012]_.
 The output is normalized and ordered in function of a given feature.
 Then, its cumulative sum vector is computed.
 In other words, this corresponds to the conditional ECDF after normalization.
 The more the curve is from the